Want to take classes?

 INTRO TO THE HISTORY OF ROCK MUSIC

-Studies the elements of music, rock music, and its attendant sub-genres, its historical creation, and listening to samples taken from select artists across the different periods and styles.
+Examines the elements of music, rock music, and its attendant sub-genres, its historical creation, and listening to samples taken from select artists across the different periods and styles.
+Section with Low-cost Course Materials

 Location: Web